hazelcast/hazelcast-cpp-client/README.md

         ...
 ```

-The `memberAttributeChanged` has its own type of event named `MemberAttributeEvent`.
+The `memberAttributeChanged` has its own type of event named as `MemberAttributeEvent`.
 When there is an attribute change on the member, this event is fired.

 #### 7.5.1.3.
 Listening for Lifecycle Events

-The Lifecycle Listener notifies for the following events:
+The `LifecycleListener` interface notifies for the following events:

-- `starting`: A client is starting.
+* `starting`: A client is starting.
-- `started`: A client has started.
+* `started`: A client has started.
-- `shuttingDown`: A client is shutting down.
+* `shuttingDown`: A client is shutting down.
-- `shutdown`: A client’s shutdown has completed.
+* `shutdown`: A client’s shutdown has completed.
-- `clientConnected`: The client is connected to the cluster.
+* `clientConnected`: The client is connected to the cluster.
-- `clientConnected`: The client is disconnected from the cluster.
+* `clientConnected`: The client is disconnected from the cluster.

-The following is an example of Lifecycle Listener.
+The following is an example of the `LifecycleListener` that is added to the `ClientConfig` object and its output.

 ```C++
 class ConnectedListener : public hazelcast::client::LifecycleListener {